johnny49r/watt-iz/README.md

 ## Software Demonstrations
 ### Overview
-Watt-IZ software support consists of a collection of demonstration programs, user documentation, and a core “Watt-IZ” application that serves to encapsulate many of the platform’s capabilities.
+Watt-IZ supports a large and growing collection of demonstration programs, user documentation, and a core “Watt-IZ” application that serves to encapsulate many of the platform’s capabilities.
 Each demo program has an associated README file describing the purpose and operation of the demo.
 All demo’s and the core Watt-IZ application can be loaded directly from the SD card (see Downloading Firmware section) without requiring a host development system, download cable, etc.